Kalki

-Kalki (कल्कि), also called Kalkin or Kalki, is the prophesied tenth and final incarnation of the god Vishnu.
-He is described to appear in order to end the Kali Yuga, one of the four periods in the endless cycle of existence (Krita) in Vaishnava cosmology.
-The end of the Kali Yuga states this will usher in the new epoch of Satya Yuga in the cycle of existence, until the Mahapralaya (dissolution of the universe).
+Kalki (कल्कि), also called Kalkin, is the prophesied tenth and final incarnation of the Hindu god Vishnu.
+According to Vaishnava cosmology, Kalki is destined to appear at the end of the Kali Yuga, the last of the four ages in the cycle of existence (Krita).
+His arrival will mark the end of the Kali Yuga and herald the beginning of the Satya Yuga, the most virtuous age, before the ultimate dissolution of the universe (Mahapralaya).

-Kalki is described in the Puranas as the avatar who rejuvenates existence by ending the darkest and destructive period to remove adharma (unrighteousness) and ushering in the Satya Yuga, while riding a white horse with a fiery sword.
-The description and details of Kalki are different among various Puranas.
-Kalki is also found in Buddhist texts, for example the Kalachakra-Tantra of Tibetan Buddhism.
+In the Puranas, Kalki is depicted as the avatar who will rejuvenate existence by ending the darkest period of adharma (unrighteousness) and restoring dharma (righteousness).
+He is described as riding a white horse named Devadatta and wielding a fiery sword.
+The portrayal of Kalki varies across different Puranas, and his narrative is also found in other traditions, including the Kalachakra-Tantra of Tibetan Buddhism and Sikh texts.

-The prophecy of the Kalki avatara is also told in Sikh texts.

 Etymology

 The name Kalki is derived from Kal, which means "time" (Kali Yuga).
-The original term may have been Kalki (white, from the horse) which morphed into Kalki.
-This proposal is supported by two versions of Mahabharata manuscripts (e.g. the G3.6 manuscript) that have been found, where the Sanskrit verses name the incarnation to be karki.
+The original term may have been Karki (white, from the horse) which morphed into Kalki.
+This proposal is supported by two versions of Mahabharata manuscripts (e.g. the G3.6 manuscript) that have been found, where the Sanskrit verses name the incarnation to be Karki.